St. George, Utah: Transportation

-St. George Regional Airport is located in southeast St. George on Airport Parkway.
+St. George Regional Airport is in southeast St. George on Airport Parkway.
 The airport is served by American Airlines, Delta Air Lines, and United Airlines.
-As of 2020, two-way flights to Salt Lake City, Denver, Phoenix, Los Angeles and seasonal flights to Dallas–Fort Worth were available.
+All flights are operated by SkyWest Airlines.
+As of 2023, two-way flights to Salt Lake City, Denver, Phoenix, Los Angeles (LAX), and Dallas–Fort Worth were available.

 Local and regional transportation

-SunTran is the local public transit system and operates seven fixed-routes serving most areas of St. George, Washington and Ivins.

-Rent-A-Bike and 'Spin' scooters are available for rated use in numerous locations city-wide.

-Greyhound serves St. George on its Denver-Las Vegas and Salt Lake City-Las Vegas routes.
-Greyhound connects with Amtrak's California Zephyr in Salt Lake City.
+SunTran, the local public transit system, operates seven fixed routes serving most areas of St. George, Washington, and Ivins.
+Rent-A-Bike and Spin scooters are available for rated use in numerous locations citywide.
+Greyhound serves St. George on its Denver–Las Vegas and Salt Lake City–Las Vegas routes.
+Greyhound used to connect with Amtrak's California Zephyr in Salt Lake City at the Salt Lake Central Intermodal Hub, but now stops at Salt Lake International Airport instead as a result of its acquisition by FirstGroup.
 St. George is also served by the bus company Tufesa and the shuttle companies Salt Lake Express and St. George Shuttle.